CollaboRateMgmt/CollaboRate/README.md

    You manage tasks via any conventional bug tracking system.
 There are several available: Trac, Redmine, Bugzilla and so on.
 As you may know, you can use such systems to manage tasks as well.

 3. **Fair risk sharing.** The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
+Work can easily be completed in the given timeframe.
+Crowd members must pay a penalty that is in proportion to the amount of change they need to make to the text of the child task in order to correct or complete it.
+This is of course fair.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).

 4. **End the risk and barrier of technical and project knowledge.** We end the risk caused by the need for skilled workers and project knowledge.
 This in turn allows mass participation.
 It provides earning opportunities for even the less capable.
 Here's how:
    - The crowd member does not need to know the entire project scope.
-As mentioned above, each task must be independent.
+As mentioned above, each task must be independent and self-contained.
 You do not need to look up any  other documentation to understand it.
-   - The crowd member does not need to know the codebase.
-The crowd member does not even have to know programming!
-Crowd members submit pseudo-code under guidance of the CollaboRate tool.
-The SPOCs convert the pseudo-code to the actual lines of code.
-They  decide whether the function described by the crowd member is a new or existing function.
+   -The crowd member does not need to know the codebase.
+The SPOCs decide whether the function described by the crowd member is a new or existing function.
 An existing function could be part of the codebase under development.
 Or it could be a 'ready-made' function that is part of the programming language.
 Or a reusable software library may already have it.
 The knowledgeable SPOCs do this limited and specialized mental work.
+   - The crowd member does even need to know programming!
+Crowd members submit pseudo-code under guidance of the CollaboRate tool.
+As we refine the questions and options presented by the tool, they may not even realize that they are creating pseudocode.
+The SPOCs convert the pseudo-code to the actual lines of code.
-   - Since the crowd works one microtask at a time, the work per crowd member is as small and easy as possible.
+   - Since each crowd member works on one microtask at a time, the work per crowd member is as small and easy as possible.

+    So, you may say: "This is crazy.
+Exactly what skills, do members of the crowd need to have?
+How can people earn without any skills?"

     The process expects only the following skills from the crowd members:
      - Read and write business English
      - Analytical capabilities
      - Able to use the Internet to search for information
      - Willing to learn 'domain stuff' mentioned in the task.
 You only need to learn to the extent needed to break down the task into two subtasks.

-5. **Superior intellectual property security.** Security increases with crowd size!
+5. **Superior intellectual property security.** This solution is applicable to commercial (closed-source) software development.
+Security increases with crowd size!
 The SPOCs will not share the codebase with the crowd members.
 A crowd member once assigned a task cannot refuse it.
 Otherwise, the financial penalties for an incomplete task apply.
 The tool's instructions warn crowd members to keep task details to themselves.
 You configure the task tracking system so that tasks are not public.
 Tasks will be visible only to the task creator, the task assignee and the SPOCs.
-Not a single crowd member can see all the tasks, pseudocode and code.
+No crowd member can see all the tasks, pseudocode and code.
 So you get superior intellectual property security.

    What if you want to keep the project's goal a secret?
 For this, do work breakdown yourself to a particular level.
 Ensure that crowdsourced tasks do not give an understanding of the project goal.
 But the crowd may like to work on projects that have open and noble goals.